pranayahirwar/jspider-mern-stack-notes/javascript/TypeConversionVsTypeCoercion.md

-# Type Conversion Vs Type Coercion & Typecasting
+# Type Conversion (Typecasting) Vs Type Coercion &

-**Type Conversion**: Explicit conversion of one datatype to another datatype comes under
+**Type Conversion**: Explicit conversion of one datatype to another datatype by programmer.

-**Type Coercion**: Implicit conversion of one datatype to another datatype comes under
+**Type Coercion**: Implicit conversion of one datatype to another datatype by JS.

-### Typecasting
+## Typecasting

 Q. How to convert String to Number in JS?